THE secrets of YIFY and high quality and small file sizes are not so secret after all…

 This method of the distribution of films is very popular due to the low file sizes which can be very useful for those with limited HDD spaces and/or limited bandwidth.
 Many people, despite not being illegal film distributors themselves, are still fascinated by the group’s seemingly uncanny ability to make films tiny, and which to apply the techniques for legal purposes, such as ripping their legally purchased blue-ray disks in a fashion so that they could store 30 Good Quality 1080p films on their 64GB iPad.

 Unfortunately, for most of those aspiring imbeciles, achieving such a feat could be a little difficult, considering how your average “movie converter” offers little options more than that of “set bit rate” and “set file type”.
 This is highly problematic because film converter software were designed for one purpose and one purpose ONLY: to make a file compatible with a device while consuming as little time in the process as possible.
 That is why if you try to encode a film in 720p @ the same bitrate of YIFY @ say… 800Kbps in your average media converter (such as freemake video converter, format factory, Ultra Video Converter, Arcsoft video converter or even Apple Quicktime), you’ll end up with something so ugly and so full of video artifacts that you would want to kill yourself for being so stupid as to think you could match the quality of YIFY in the first place.
 The reason for that is because these video converters utilize professionally determined presets that are not only good enough for the average user, but also quick enough for the impatient bunch.
 Which means that hardware acceleration such as nVidia CUDA or AMD’s equivalent would be used, and while those are incredibly useful for capturing games or on-screen activity on limited hard disk space, they can (and almost always will) result in file sizes that are a little too big for long term storage.
-Plus, graphic cards lack the ability to encode some of the complex algorithm abilities (yes, even your GTX680 will SUCK at encoding YIFY, despite being incredibly fast in the process), so therefore most professional encodes will try to avoid hardware acceleration from graphics cards.
+Plus, graphic cards lack the ability to encode some of the complex algorithm abilities (yes, even your GTX680 will SUCK at encoding YIFY, despite being incredibly fast in the process), so therefore most professional high compression encodes will try to avoid hardware acceleration from graphics cards.

 So you see, there are many factors in influencing a good encode, of which the basics will be covered by this article.